Josh Smith Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The pitching staff for the White Sox has a collective 9.6 K/9, the first-best in MLB.
+- The White Sox pitching staff ranks second in the league with a collective 9.6 strikeouts per nine innings.

-- The White Sox have the 24th-ranked team ERA across all league pitching staffs (4.59).
+- The White Sox have a 4.65 team ERA that ranks 25th among all MLB pitching staffs.

-- The White Sox give up the second-most home runs in baseball (150 total, 1.4 per game).
+- White Sox pitchers combine to give up the fifth-most home runs in baseball (153 total, 1.4 per game).

-- The right-hander's last time out came on Friday against the Cleveland Guardians, when he threw 5 2/3 innings, surrendering four earned runs while allowing nine hits.
+- The right-hander's last time out came on Friday against the Cleveland Guardians, when he went five scoreless innings while allowing three hits.

+- In nine games this season, the 27-year-old has put up a 3.50 ERA and 7.3 strikeouts per nine innings, while allowing a batting average of .182 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.